Sebastian Boenisch: Bayer Leverkusen

 In the opening game of the 2014–15 season against Borussia Dortmund, Boenisch set up a goal for Karim Bellarabi who scored the fastest goal in Bundesliga history in just 9 seconds in a 2–0 win.
 However, Boenisch suffered an injury that kept him out throughout October.
-Boenisch made his first team return on 22 November 2014, in a 3–1 win over Hannover 96 Even after returning from an injury, Boenisch was sitting on the substitute bench for the most of the season, due to the good performance of Wendell.
+Boenisch made his first team return on 22 November 2014, in a 3–1 win over Hannover 96 Even after returning from an injury, Boenisch was sitting on the substitute bench for most of the season, due to the good performance of Wendell.

 The 2015–16 season continuously saw Boenisch on the substitute bench.
 He made his first appearance, playing 12 minutes, in a 3–0 loss against Bayern Munich on 29 August 2015.
 On 24 October 2015, Boenisch scored his first Bayer Leverkusen goal in two years, in a 4–3 win over Stuttgart.
 In a match against Hertha BSC on 5 December 2015, Boenisch received a straight red card, just 18 minutes to the start of the game for a professional foul committed.
 Shortly after, Boenisch was suspended for two matches and fined as a result.
 After suffering an injury on his muscle, Boenisch made his return to the first team in a 3–3 draw against Augsburg on 5 March 2016.
 His return was short-lived when he suffered a thigh injury that ruled him out of the season.
 Although he returned to the first team as an unused substitute in the last game of the season against Ingolstadt 04, Boenisch finished the season with eight appearances and at the end of the 2015–16 season, he was released by the club when his contract expired.